How to process a refund

 Prerequisites

-• A ClientId and an API key – if you don’t have these, contact Sales to get access to the Mangopay Hub
+ClientIdand an API key – if you don’t have these, contact Sales to get access to the Mangopay Dashboard - A pay-in to refund (and its corresponding transaction

-• The corresponding transfer to refund (and its corresponding transaction Id)
+Id) - The corresponding transfer to refund (and its corresponding transaction

 In a typical integration, the pay-in to the Payer’s wallet triggers a transfer to the Owner’s wallet.
 To process the refund, you need to refund the transfer first to make sure there are sufficient funds in the Payer’s wallet to refund the pay-in.